pcah/python-clean-architecture/README.md

 #### Development Status  (Stage 2 - Pre-Alpha Status)

+**THE LIBRARY IS NOT PRODUCTION- OR DEVELOPMENT-READY**.
+If you want to make it useful, come and help.
+See [CONTRIBUTING](CONTRIBUTING.md) for details.

 The concept for this library is ambitious and its core team has not as much spare time as it would like to dedicate, so don't expect rapid development here.
 If you are interested in making its progress more apparent, you are more than welcomed to propose your help.
 The core team reserves the right to choose focus points and scopes for the library, however.

 The library is still in a planning phase, so expect much refactorization and many changes to its API.